!Bienvenidos a la clase de la Señora Fernández!

 Name: Lydia Fernández

 ¡Bienvenidos!
 Yo soy la Señora Fernández.
 I was born and raised in Houston, Texas.
-I attended school in Houston, then went on to graduate from the University of Houston-Central Campus with a Bachelor's Degree in Education minoring in Spanish.
+I attended school in Houston, then went on to graduate from the University of Houston-Main Campus with a Bachelor's Degree in Education minoring in Spanish.
 I have been with the Alvin Independent School District since 1997.
 I began my teaching career in Alvin at R.L.
 Stevenson Primary as a 2nd-grade bilingual teacher.
 I began teaching Spanish at Harby in 2006.
-I really enjoy teaching Spanish and would like to open a wonderful new horizon in a foreign language for all of my students.
+I really enjoy teaching Spanish and would like to open a wonderful and new horizon in form of a foreign language for all of my students.
 I am married and have three children.
-My daughter attends Texas State University, my youngest son is a tight end for the Sam Houston State Bearkats and my eldest son graduated from Del Mar College in 2016.
-In my free time, I enjoy camping with my family and watching my children excel in sports.
+In my free time, I enjoy spending time and camping with my family.

 TWO Spiral notebooks or composition notebooks (to be used ONLY for Spanish)

 Paper, paper, paper (we take a lot of notes)

 Writing utensils: pencil OR pen (any ink color that I can see, NO PINK, YELLOW, GOLD, SILVER)

 DAILY WORK/HOMEWORK 60 %

 LATE WORK POLICY: A penalty will be assessed depending on the assignment.